Chart Color Schemes

 Unanderra - Mount Kembla performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's educational profile is notable regionally, with university qualification rates at 25.6%, surpassing the SA3 area average of 16.9%.
 Bachelor degrees are most prevalent at 17.0%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.5%).
-Vocational credentials are prominent, held by 37.9% of residents aged 15+, including advanced diplomas (11.1%) and certificates (26.8%).
+Vocational credentials are held by 37.9% of residents aged 15+, with advanced diplomas accounting for 11.1% and certificates for 26.8%.

-Educational participation is high at 28.2%, with 9.1% in primary education, 8.0% in secondary education, and 4.3% pursuing tertiary education.
+Educational participation is high, with 28.2% currently enrolled in formal education.
+This includes 9.1% in primary education, 8.0% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education